 Families in need of assistance are encouraged to call the KHS Pet Help Line at 502-509-4738.

-The Steedly Drive location will open for adoptions in mid-July.
+The Steedly Drive location opens for adoptions by appointment on July 21.
 To comply with social distancing, all three adoption centers require appointments be made online in advance and are not accepting walk-ins.
 Visit www.kyhumane.org/adopt/how-to-adopt or www.purrfectdaycafe.com to learn more about the adoption process and to schedule an appointment.